 Posts by drdanadmin5:

 This blog originally appeared on Patch.com.
-The content was adapted from Chapter 2 of my new book Make Your Worrier a Warrior: A Guide to Conquering Your Child’s Fears which comes out November 30, 2013 from Great Potential Press.
-A companion book written just for children is also available —“From Worrier to Warrior: A Guide to Conquering Your Fears.”
+The content was adapted from Chapter 10 of my book Make Your Worrier a Warrior: A Guide to Conquering Your Child’s Fears, now available from Amazon, Barnes & Noble, and your local independent book store.
+A companion book written just for children is also available — From Worrier to Warrior: A Guide to Conquering Your Fears.

 Dan Peters, Ph.D., is a licensed psychologist and co-founder of the Summit Center, which provides educational and psychological assessments, consultations, and treatment for children, their parents, and families.